avgsoftware/gorest-api-tests/README.md

-# User Management Test Suite
+# Users API Test Suite

-This project contains a suite of automated tests for user management operations using Jest.
-It tests user creation, retrieval, updating, and deletion through a RESTful API.
+This project contains automated tests designed to verify the functionality of the Users API provided by https://gorest.co.in/.
+The tests cover both positive and negative scenarios to ensure the reliability and correctness of the API endpoints.

+Created with JavaScript, Jest and Supertest.

 ## Covered test scenarios

-- **Create Users**: Validate the creation of users with valid data.
+- **Create Users**: Tests validating the creation of users with valid data.
+- **Create Users**: Tests validating the creation of users with invalid data fails.
-- **Read Users**: Verify user retrieval operations, including errors for missing or invalid user IDs.
+- **Read Users**: Tests validating user retrieval operations, including missing or invalid user IDs.
-- **Update Users**: Test updating user details and validate the updated data.
+- **Update Users**: Tests updating user details and validate the updated data.
-- **Delete Users**: Confirm deletion operations and handle missing or invalid user IDs correctly.
+- **Delete Users**: Tests validating delete operations and handle missing or invalid user IDs correctly.

 ## Prerequisites

-- Node.js
+- Node.js (project created with node v20.12.2)
 - Jest
 - Access to the user management RESTful API

 ## Getting Started